 This started out from the prior mmo game blog post and spiraled out of control somewhat.
-I will probably break it into parts as I expand on sections that are not clear, but for now it is in a single post. www.cmdship.net should usually have a copy of the app running on it, although it may differ slightly at times.
-My current idea is to develop a multiplayer RPG sim on there using the source below - the details of which I will put into a post once the idea is fully formed.
+I will probably break it into parts as I expand on sections that are not clear, but for now it is in a single post. www.cmdship.net currently has a copy of the app running on it .
+My current idea is to develop a multiplayer RPG sim on that domain which will be based on the idea in this blog post - the details of which I will put into a post once the idea is fully formed.

-So I am going to build an browser based multiplayer space game/sim using NodeJS/React/MongoDB and HTML5 canvas, with an ingame cryptocurrency and blog the entire thing as I do so.
+So I am going to build a basic browser based multiplayer space game/sim using NodeJS/React/MongoDB and HTML5 canvas.
 As I build the part I will bung in the code or alterations, attempt to explain what it does/should do - which if you manage to decipher and understand should end up looking something like the following image.
 The latest source will be at: https://github.com/dbjsdev/cmdship.
 At the end of each part you will find a link to the source code for that part.

 Warning: This isn’t intended to be a guide on what is the best way to do things - I am making this up as I go, and then later coming back to fix it up - the further it goes the more mad it may get and performance will probably be terrible.
 It will routinely include code that probably violates all sorts of rules and some of it may not even make any sense due to the nature of how the early parts were written.
 I do however plan to keep returning and updating the prior sections as I work and improve the code.
 Some of the comments were written as I wrote the post, some I have added in later for clarity and will attempt to do this further as I get time.
 At times it may just seem like endless walls of code pasted in - as it progresses further this will hopefully reduce.
 At the end of each part I will put in a link to the source up until that point.
 If you spot any issues, or have ideas for how parts can be improved/done better, feel free to leave a comment at the bottom of the post or contact me and I will try implement it.